Super secure

 A skier or snowboarder who is ascending or descending on foot must use the edge of the ski run to do so.

-Every skier and snowboarder must pay heed to the signposts and signals.
+Every skier and snowboarder must respect all signs and markings.

 9. Assistance